ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/uz_Transformation/uz_Transformation.rst

 Adding transformations
 **********************
-When adding a new transformation for systems with other amounts of phases one must know if the principle of the existing VSD transformation can be used.
+When adding a new transformation for systems with different amounts of phases one must know if the principle of the existing VSD transformation can be used.
 If this is the case, go through the following steps:

 1. Copy the functions uz_9ph_clarke_transformation, uz_transformation_9ph_alphabeta_to_abc and uz_9ph_arraymul and rename them accordingly (e.g. uz_6ph_arraymul).